 Fortunately for us locals, Killybegs offers some fantastic food options.
 From fresh-caught seafood to breakfasts to inhale it can be found here.

-Another fabulous little café further down the main road in Killybegs and with views of the fishing boats and cruise ships.
-This little café has a glorious outdoor space which is perfect for people watching and enjoying a lovely lunch or even better brunch on a sunny day.
+A fabulous little café further down the main road in Killybegs with views of the fishing boats and cruise ships.
+This little café has a glorious outdoor space that is perfect for people-watching and enjoying a lovely lunch or even better brunch on a sunny day.
 The food is extremely good and you can’t beat the views.

 Not on the main road but on the Main Street of Killybegs (which sits behind the main harbour road) Mrs B’s is known for its amazing bakes, fantastic coffee and homemade food.
 It’s a lovely little café with a couple of tables outdoors in the summer months and a very pretty interior with warm and welcoming staff.

 You can’t miss the Seafood Shack as you drive into Killybegs located right on the harbour front this small street food truck offers some of the best and freshest seafood you can eat while walking the harbourfront.
 Fresh calamari, fish and chips and an award-winning chowder.
 We all miss the Shack when it’s closed.

 A relative newcomer on the Killybegs dining scene the Boat House was the brainchild of the folks that brought us the Seafood Shack.
 The Boathouse is all about offering the freshest local seafood, gorgeously tender Irish steaks and poultry with tons of flavour.
 They have a lovely cobblestone courtyard and you can enjoy an alfresco meal with local craft beers, whiskeys and gins.

 What to see near Killybegs